aston1337/rsschool-cv/cv.md

 ### About

-I'am a crew attendant in past.
+I'm a crew attendant in the past.
 Now trying to get new job, experience and friends.
 Looking for offers in Europe to relocate.
 I always wanted to live in another country and as the great man said:
 >"The way to get started is to quit talking and begin doing"

 So now I am going to make my dream come true!